kevin61225/hw-backend-api-enhancement/README.md

 ## Description

-Please see the target section down below and try to implement them as many as you can.
+Please see the target section down below and try to achieve the items as many as you can.

 ## Target